 Adrien was looking beautiful as ever, but Marinette could see the discomfort in his eyes.
 He didn’t want Lila to touch him.
 And, Lila seemed to know that too.
 Marinette stared at the triumphant gleam in her eye, bile rising in her throat.

-She inhaled a shaky breathe.
+She inhaled a shaky breath.
 Held it for five counts, and exhaled.

 “Yeah, it matters.”
 She spat aloud to no one in particular.
 “It’s worse.”